What does Shineco Inc (SISI) Stock have to offer?

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Shineco Inc (NASDAQ:SISI) raised 0.87% to close Thursday’s market session at $0.12, higher as compared to yesterday’s close.
-The stock price fluctuated between $0.1118 and $0.1215 throughout the trading session with the volume trading being 606434 shares, which represented a significant variation when compared to the three months average volume of 623.31K shares.
-The firm’s stock price fluctuated 1.84% within the last five trades and 11.86% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -62.09% in the last 6 months and -20.00% was subtracted to its value over the previous 3 months.
-SISI stock is trading at a margin of 9.24%, 6.40% and -58.87% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Shineco Inc (NASDAQ:SISI) raised 2.59% to close Friday’s market session at $0.12, higher as compared to yesterday’s close.
+The stock price fluctuated between $0.1067 and $0.1235 throughout the trading session with the volume trading being 1232521 shares, which represented a significant variation when compared to the three months average volume of 608.34K shares.
+The firm’s stock price fluctuated 8.87% within the last five trades and 13.44% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -57.50% in the last 6 months and -16.20% was subtracted to its value over the previous 3 months.
+SISI stock is trading at a margin of 11.48%, 9.04% and -57.44% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.